 SECTION 2.
 FENCES: Except as otherwise specifically provided in other codes, ordinances, or resolutions, the following regulations shall apply to the construction of fences:

-1. No fence shall be constructed closer to the street than the front setback line established for the district in which such fence is to be erected, except that fences installed upon public or parochial school grounds or in public parks and public playgrounds may be permitted by conditional use permit approved by the Planning Commission and Governing Body without any front yard setback limitation, providing the fence does not encroach on any required utility easements or cause any vision impairment for vehicles.
+1. No fence shall be constructed closer to the street than the front setback line established for the district in which such fence is to be erected, except that fences installed upon public or parochial school grounds or in public parks and public playgrounds may be permitted by special use permit approved by the Board of Zoning Appeals without any front yard setback limitation, providing the fence does not encroach on any required utility easements or cause any vision impairment for vehicles.

 2. No fence shall be constructed which will constitute a traffic hazard and no permit shall be granted for the construction of a fence unless the City Building Inspector has certified that the proposed fence will not constitute a traffic hazard.